CodeIgniter-Chinese/codeigniter4-user-guide/source/outgoing/localization.rst

 language codes like en-US for American English, or fr-FR, for French/France.
 A more readable introduction to this can be found on the `W3C's site <https://www.w3.org/International/articles/language-tags/>`_.

-The system is smart enough to fallback to more generic language codes if an exact match cannot be found.
-If the locale code was set to **en-US** and we only have language files setup for **en** then those will be used since nothing exists for the more specific **en-US**.
-If, however, a language directory existed at **application/Language/en-US** then that would be used first.
+The system is smart enough to fall back to more generic language codes if an exact match cannot be found.
+If the locale code was set to **en-US** and we only have language files set up for **en** then those will be used since nothing exists for the more specific **en-US**.
+If, however, a language directory existed at **app/Language/en-US** then that would be used first.

 Locale Detection
 ================